 IET Faraday Challenge Days

-Delivered in 45 schools free of charge by the IET, the Faraday Challenge Days are one day STEM activities designed for six teams of six students.
+Delivered in 68 schools free of charge by the IET, the Faraday Challenge Days are one day STEM activities designed for six teams of six students.
 For the 2015-16 season these days are designed for Year 7 (aged 11-12 years).
 There are an additional 12 extra dates held at IET Academic Partner universities and further events supported by various external organisations across the UK.

 IET Faraday Challenge Days give students the opportunity to research, design and make prototype solutions to genuinely tough engineering problems.
 At each event teams compete to win a prize for themselves and a trophy for their school.